Professor Neil Perkins

 - Bates GJ, Nicol SM, Wilson BJ, Jacobs AMF, Bourdon JC, Wardrop J, Gregory DJ, Lane DP, Perkins ND, Fuller-Pace FV.
 The DEAD box protein p68: a novel transcriptional coactivator of the p53 tumour suppressor.
 The EMBO Journal 2005, 24(3), 543-553.

 - Moles A, Butterworth JA, Sanchez A, Hunter JE, Leslie J, Sellier H, Tiniakos D, Cockell SJ, Mann DA, Oakley F, Perkins ND.
 A RelA(p65) Thr505 phospho-site mutation reveals an important mechanism regulating NF-kB dependent liver regeneration and cancer.
-Oncogene 2016, advance online publication.
+Oncogene 2016, (ePub ahead of Print).

 - Hunter JE, Leslie J, Perkins ND. c-Rel and its many roles in cancer: an old story with new twists.
 British Journal of Cancer 2016, 114(1), 1-6.